Wellington Phoenix FC: Stadium

-Wellington Phoenix FC has played most of its home matches at the Wellington Regional Stadium (currently named Sky Stadium for sponsorship reasons), which is referred to as the 'Ring of Fire' by fans.
+Wellington Phoenix FC has played most of its home matches at the Wellington Regional Stadium (currently named Hnry Stadium for sponsorship reasons), which is referred to as the 'Ring of Fire' by fans.
 The stadium has a capacity of 34,500.
 The NZD$130 million stadium was built in 1999 by Fletcher Construction and is situated close to major transport facilities (such as Wellington railway station) one kilometre north of the central business district.

 The stadium is owned and operated by Wellington Regional Stadium Trust.
 It is built on surplus-to-requirements reclaimed railway land on Wellington's waterfront.

 Home fans sit in the southern and western areas of the stadium, while away fans sit to the north.

-In the 2009–2010 A-League season, Wellington Phoenix FC played two home games away from Sky Stadium, the first at Arena Manawatu in Palmerston North, the second at AMI Stadium in Christchurch.
+In the 2009–2010 A-League season, Wellington Phoenix FC played two home games away from Hnry Stadium, the first at Arena Manawatu in Palmerston North, the second at AMI Stadium in Christchurch.
 The two games were key to Wellington Phoenix expanding their fan base in New Zealand.
 This was followed by playing a game in Auckland at Eden Park in front of 20,078 attendees during the 2011–2012 A-League season.

 The Phoenix previously trained at Newtown Park, on a ground that was specially redeveloped in 2008 and separate to the playing pitch.
 This ground was shared with NZFC franchise, Team Wellington however in 2017 the Phoenix moved to Martin Luckie Park which had been redeveloped with two full-sized sand-based pitches.
 Funding for the redevelopment came from the Phoenix as well as $550,000 given by Wellington City Council.

 Due to COVID-19 in both New Zealand and Australia, the Wellington Phoenix-based themselves in Wollongong and played home games at WIN Stadium for the 2020–21 A-League season.
-Wellington returned to Wollongong for the 2021–22 A-League season and again played their home games at Win Stadium.
+Wellington returned to Wollongong for the 2021–22 A-League season and again played their home games at WIN Stadium.